Northam, Western Australia: Government

-For many years Northam consisted of the Town of Northam and Shire of Northam.
-After 53 years of debates and attempts, these two councils merged on 1 July 2007 to form one new council called the Shire of Northam.
+Originally, the town and surrounding area was split into two municipalities, the Town of Northam handling the affairs of the town, and the Shire of Northam which also manages other towns, such as Bakers Hill and Wundowie.
+After 53 years of debates and failed attempts, the two councils finally merged as of the 1 July 2007 to form a conglomerate council, simply known as the Shire of Northam.

-The public sector is a large employer for many residents of Northam and surrounding areas.
-With many state government departments operating out of the town.
+The public sector is a large employer for residents of Northam and surrounding areas.
+The town of Northam is the main regional centre for the Central Wheatbelt region, and as such many local and state government departments choose to operate out of the town.

 Services Australia operates a Centrelink office in the town.

 Tourism

 Northam has a number of tourist attractions, including hot air ballooning, wineries, cafes and restaurants, museums, hotels and motels.

 Transport

-Northam is connected to Perth via coach services N3 and N5, and rail services Prospector and MerredinLink provided by Transwa.
+Northam railway station is served by Transwa's AvonLink, MerredinLink and The Prospector rural train services, and Great Southern Rail's Indian Pacific to Sydney.
+Northam is connected to Perth via coach services N3 and N5.

 Railways

 Northam is a major railway junction, and serves as the commercial centre for much of the western Wheatbelt.
 The dual gauge Eastern Railway terminates here and becomes the standard gauge Eastern Goldfields Railway.
 Narrow gauge radiates both south of the town to York and beyond (Great Southern Railway), and north to Goomalling, another rural railway junction.